ARolek/lilpinger/README.md

 ## Configuration
 All configuration is handled inside lilpinger.toml.
 The following params can be set:

-- **PingInterval**: How often to ping each url, in seconds
+- **PingInterval**: How often to ping each url, in seconds.
-- **LagThreshold**: If response time is slower than this, send alert (in seconds)
+- **LagThreshold**: If response time is slower than this, send alert (in seconds).
 - **URLsFile**: Path to a text file of URLs to ping.
 Each URL needs to be on a new line.
-File path can be a relative our absolute reference.
+The file path can be a relative or absolute reference.
-- **Twilio**: Credentials for SMS notifications via Twilio
+- **Twilio**: Credentials for SMS notifications via Twilio.
-- **SMTP**: Credentials for email account to send notifications from
+- **SMTP**: Credentials for email account to send notifications from.
 - **Notify**: Mobile phones and emails to notify on ping errors or slow responses.

 ## Runing lilpinger